revaturelabs/interviewquestions/Python/Python - File Handling/Write.md

 <details><summary><b>Show Answer</b></summary>
   <blockquote>

 - "Binary" files are any files for which the format is not created for readable characters.
 Binary files will range from image files like JPEGs or GIFs, audio files like MP3s or binary document formats like Word or PDF.
-In python, by default files are opened in text mode.
+In python, default files are opened in text mode.
 To open files in binary mode, after specifying a mode, add `b` to that.

 **Example**: